kaden-call2/Underserved_otp/blog_post/README.md

 by [Andrew Wheeler](mailto:Andrew.wheeler@gainwelltechnologies.com) & Kaden Call

 Opioid abuse is currently a major factor in public health.
 An important component of improving outcomes for individuals abusing opioids is to identify service gaps.
-Our Data Science team at Gainwell can identify such gaps via data analytics.
+It is possible to identify such gaps via data analytics.
 Below is an example map for Pennslyvania, showing locations of CMS service providers and total *Opioid claims* per zip code:

 ![PNG](PA_Claims.png)